Four Days in Kuala Lumpur, Malaysia

 The gentleman in the dark suit and golden tie is no gentleman.
 He’s a King.
 Malaysia has 7 Kings, each ruling over what we might call a state or province.
 But while he has duties such as the event he was attending this day, and some regal authority within his own region, the nation is a democracy of great ethnic, cultural and religious diversity.

-They seem to get along very well, with a concious and constant sense of the importance of tolerance and respect.
+They seem to get along very well with each other, operating in a concious and constant sense of the importance of tolerance and respect.

-My hotel was about a quarter-mile from the towers but when I first checked into my hotel, my “standard rate” 5th-floor room was on the side of the building that faced away from the towers and was directly above the 24-hour construction site of a huge property under development next door.
+My hotel was about a quarter-mile from the towers but when I first checked in, my “standard rate” 5th-floor room was on the side of the building that faced away from the towers and was directly above the 24-hour construction site of a huge property under development next door.
+They were driving the piles for the foundation with a steam driven hammer.

 After a sleepness night, I sought out Mr. Grant, the hotel manager, and negotiated a deal with him.
 I promised I would buy at least one meal per day in the hotel restaurant if he would move me to a room on the other side.
 He more than kept his part by putting me on the twentieth floor, with the Petrona Towers perfectly framed by my fl0or to ceiling windows.
 The fact that the restaurant was excellent made it easy to keep my part of the deal.

 On my first visit to the towers I discovered they are not at all the tourist-delight I had expected.
 There is a certain misunderstanding of a tourist’s expectations.
-If you open an observation deck in the “world’s tallest building,” there is a reasonable expectation that a visitor can go somewhere near the top.
+If you open an observation deck in the “world’s tallest building,” it seems to me there is a reasonable expectation that a visitor can go somewhere near the top.

 In the World Trade Center, The Empire State Building, the RCA Building, Sears Tower, and so forth, the Observation Deck is within the upper 3 floors.